-Eyenuk Announces FDA Clearance for EyeArt Autonomous AI System for Diabetic Retinopathy Screening
+FDA Clearance for EyeArt – Eyenuk’s Autonomous AI System for Diabetic Retinopathy Screening

-When it comes to the difference between human and AI detection, the former uses forms of reasoning unavailable to AI while the latter can detect pixel-level changes in tissue invisible to the human eye.
-As has been seen in so many studies about AI, the best systems seem to combine AI-based algorithms with human reasoning.
-The ultimate goal for diabetic retinopathy screening is for AI to augment, not replace, human radiologists.
+As has been seen in so many studies about AI, the best systems often combine AI-based algorithms with human reasoning.
+And this is no different for diabetic retinopathy screening.
+The goal is for AI to augment, not replace, human radiologists to ultimately improve healthcare.